arisshi/co-deform_no_surfactant/README.txt

 /*-------------------------------------------------------------------------------*/

 Description:
   	Numerical solution of the coupled, one-dimensional evolution of film height over a deformable bubble.
   	Algorithm implements the finite difference method / quasi-linearization to solve a system
 	of one first order hyperbolic PDE and two second-order parabolic PDEs.
 	See supporting documentation for the derivation of the basic equations and solution algorithm.
+CODE GIVES NON-PHYSICAL RESULTS.

 Language: C++